 For patents, utility model rights, trade marks, and design rights, licences require no formalities.
-However, to enjoy protection under IPR laws, registration with the JPO is necessary, as by law exclusive licences (senyo-jisshi-ken) are not effective without registration.
+However, to enjoy protection under IPR laws, registration with the JPO is necessary, as by law exclusive licences (senyo-jisshi-ken, or kari-senyo-jisshi-ken which is a provisional exclusive licence for patent pending rights) are not effective without registration.

-is currently required to assert the rights against a third party (subsequent patent assignee, exclusive licensee, and bankruptcy trustee and so on), except for general successors by inheritance or merger.
-However, the registration system for non-exclusive rights was abolished by the Act on amendment to the Patent Act, the Utility Model Act and the Design Act on June 8, 2011, which will be effective on April 1 2012 (for trade marks, the Trade Mark Act has not been amended and registration is required continuously).
+In relation to non-exclusive rights (tsujyo-jisshi-ken, or kari-tsujyo-jisshi-ken which is a provisional non-exclusive licence for patent pending rights), registration was currently required to assert the rights against a third party.
+However, the registration system for non-exclusive rights was abolished in April 2012 (for trade marks, the Trade Mark Act has not been amended and registration is required continuously).

-Therefore, non-exclusive rights for patent, utility model rights and design rights will not need to be registered from April 1 2012, and the licensees will be able to assert their rights against a third party without any registrations.
+Therefore, non-exclusive rights for patent, utility model rights and design rights do not need to be registered, and the licensees are able to assert their rights against a third party without any registrations.
+However, it is highly recommended that an agreement be entered into in writing.